hyperledger/indy-hipe/text/rich-schemas/README.md

 ![Rich schema objects](rich-schema-objects.png)

 ### Verifiable Credentials
-The current format for anonymous credentials . . .

 The Verifiable Claims Working Group of the W3C is working to publish a Verifiable Credentials data model specification.
-Put simply, the goal of the new data format for anonymous credentials is to match the W3C specification.
+Put simply, the goal of the new data format for anonymous credentials is to comply with the W3C specification.

 The data model introduces some standard properties and a shared